Holybro Kakute F7 and KAKUTE F7 AIO¶

 - M6 -> Servo Output 6

 RC input is configured on the R6 (UART6_RX) pin.
-It supports all RC protocols.
+It supports all RC protocols, however for FPort the receiver should be connected to T6 and SERIAL6 configured as described in FPort section.

 FrSky Telemetry is supported using the T6 pin (UART6 transmit).
 You need to set the following parameters to enable support for FrSky S.PORT